r0tifer/CredentialExposure/README.md

 # Automate daily checks and 1 PM notifications

 Running the audit once and relying on manual follow-up defeats the purpose of automated remediation.
-Get-Pwnd-PassCheck can run as a Windows Service or a scheduled task, automatically executing `Invoke-ADExposureAudit` every day at **1:00 PM** (or the configured frequency in PwndPassCheckSettings.psd1) to detect unsafe accounts and send notifications promptly.
+CredentialExposure can run as a Windows Service or a scheduled task, automatically executing `Invoke-ADExposureAudit` every day at **1:00 PM** (or the configured frequency in PwndPassCheckSettings.psd1) to detect unsafe accounts and send notifications promptly.

-## Run Get-Pwnd-PassCheck as a Windows service
+## Run CredentialExposure as a Windows service

 **Service layout**
    - Always run `instdev.ps1` on the machine that will host the Windows service.
 This installs the PowerShell module and seeds `C:\PwndPassCheck` with everything the worker expects (`appsettings.json`, `PwnedPassCheckServiceRunner.ps1`, the module settings file, an empty audit log, and a copy of the `Service` project).
 The installer script itself is also saved to `C:\PwndPassCheck\instdev.ps1` so you can rerun it locally if needed.